 Volunteering at AADVS

 AADVS always welcomes the valuable contribution of volunteers.
 The agency is flexible in terms of time commitment.
-However, due to the needs of our clients and the complexity and confident nature of our services, we typically require consistent and longer term commitment from volunteers.
+However, due to the needs of our clients and the complexity and confident nature of our services, we typically require consistent and longer term commitment from volunteers as well as volunteers who are available during the daytime hours.
 Volunteers become part of the bedrock of our organization, playing a critical role in our programs.

 Who Can Volunteer?

-Men and women over the age of 18 can volunteer.
-There are no minimum work or educational requirements to volunteer.
-A training session and process must take place prior to any volunteer hours being completed.
+Men and women over the age of 18 can volunteer, and there are no minimum work or educational requirements to volunteer.
+A training session and orientation process must take place prior to any volunteer hours being completed.

 How Do Volunteers Get Started?